 - Gender based violence

 Core funding awards were first announced by the Scottish Government in December 2015, with £14 million allocated to third sector organisations as the first year, 2016/17, of a three year programme.
 In March 2018 Scottish Government announced that the CYPFEIF & ALEC Fund would be extended for one year to 31st March 2020.
 In April 2020, an announcement was made that the fund would be extended another year till end March 2021, due to the unprecedented challenges faced by the third sector as a result of the COVID-19 pandemic.
-In October 2020, a further announcement was made that due to these ongoing challenges this fund will now continue until the end of March 2022.
+In October 2020, a further announcement was made that due to these ongoing challenges this fund would continue until the end of March 2022.
+Subsequent to the publication of Scottish Government’s Programme for Government in 2021, a further announcement was made in December 2021 that this fund would now continue until the end of March 2023.

 Working in partnership with the Scottish Government, Corra Foundation administer the CYPFEIF and ALEC Fund and support the funded organisations with the delivery of their work.
 To ensure links between on the ground practice and policy developments all core funded organisations have a lead policy contact within the Scottish Government or Education Scotland.